MaikuB/flutter_local_notifications/flutter_local_notifications/docs/android-setup.md

 If you need that level of precision, [you'll need another permission](https://developer.android.com/about/versions/14/changes/schedule-exact-alarms).
 For example, calendar and alarm apps are encouraged to use these.
 Take a moment to consider your app's circumstances:

 - Exact scheduling is a core requirement for your app.
 In this case, you'll need the [`USE_EXACT_ALARM`](https://developer.android.com/reference/android/Manifest.permission#USE_EXACT_ALARM) permission, which won't require user consent in-app but may subject your app to more stringent app store reviews.
 - Exact scheduling is a nice-to-have addition for your app that users can opt-out of.
-In this case, you'll want to use the [`SCHEDULE_EXACT_ALARM`](https://developer.android.com/reference/android/Manifest.permission#SCHEDULE_EXACT_ALARM).
+In this case, you'll want to use the [`SCHEDULE_EXACT_ALARM`](https://developer.android.com/reference/android/Manifest.permission#SCHEDULE_EXACT_ALARM) permission.
 This permission will need to be granted by the user using [`requestExactAlarmsPermission()`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/AndroidFlutterLocalNotificationsPlugin/requestExactAlarmsPermission.html) function in Dart.
 This permission can be revoked at any time by the user or system, so use [`canScheduleExactNotifications()`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/AndroidFlutterLocalNotificationsPlugin/canScheduleExactNotifications.html) to check at run-time if you still have this permission.

 In any case, add the appropriate permission to your manifest, under the top-level `<manifest>` tag.